HarrisMBrad/start-up/README.md

 # demo-start-up
 For demo and generating interest in start-up.

-I propose that this sentence be changed.
 Change this line to something diff to create conflict.
-Then resolve conflict...
+Then resolve conflict.

  # REBASE STEPS